Welcome to Mercer University’s Center for Collaborative Journalism

-The Center for Collaborative Journalism (CCJ) is a unique partnership between Mercer University, The Telegraph and Georgia Public Broadcasting, with generous support from the John S. and James L. Knight Foundation and The Peyton Anderson Foundation.
+The Center for Collaborative Journalism (CCJ) is a unique partnership between Mercer University, The Telegraph, Georgia Public Broadcasting and 13WMAZ, with generous support from the John S. and James L. Knight Foundation and The Peyton Anderson Foundation.

 Our groundbreaking collaboration has students, faculty and veteran journalists working together in a joint newsroom.
 Learning in a “teaching hospital” model, our students engage the community using the latest digital tools and leave with a portfolio of published work that gives them an edge in a rapidly changing, but never more important, field.

 Mercer University’s Journalism program teaches you how to investigate the world and document your findings with the stroke of a pen, camera lens, voice recorder and more.
 Our journalism students discover the importance of gathering, interpreting and disseminating truth in a variety of formats, allowing your work to impact as many people as possible.